Code-Institute-Submissions/houseplant-heroes/README.md

 ![Carousel](./static/images/readme_images/carousel.png)

 - A [Slick](https://kenwheeler.github.io/slick/) Carousel is used to display the most recently added posts on the homepage.

 - The carousel image links to the plant post for easy navigation for users.

 - The carousel also states who the plant was posted by.
 The username was included to encourage users to post their own plants to be displayed on the front page.

+- Lazy loading is used to postpone loading of images outside the browser viewport, decreasing loading time.

 - The decision to use slick was purely aesthetic as the carousel provided by Materialize CSS appeared either too big or too small and were rigid in their customisablity.

 ### Icons